-Fathers’ Rights in Columbus
+Fathers’ Rights in Ohio

-Passionate & Competent Legal Representation in Ohio
+Passionate & Competent Legal Representation For Fathers in Columbus, Ohio

 One of the most important issues involved in divorce, separation, or between unmarried parents is that of establishing, protecting, or enforcing your legal parental rights.
 Various situations can arise where a father must seek legal help to ensure that he is allowed to establish or continue a meaningful and supportive relationship.
 Courts understand that children of unmarried parents fare better when they maintain a relationship with their father.